caleb531/intervarsity-theme/README.md

 ### ...but wait, there's more!

-There are many more features and options available in the InterVarsity theme, including options for the site footer, small group settings, and a slew of customizable messages.
+There are many more features and options available in the InterVarsity Theme, including options for the site footer, small group settings, and a slew of customizable messages.

 ## Credits

-I originally created the InterVarsity theme as a child theme of [Engrave Lite](https://wordpress.org/themes/engrave-lite/), and while I have since rewritten substantial portions of my theme to make it more distinct and fully independent, remnants of Engrave's design and markup are still present.
+I originally created the InterVarsity Theme as a child theme of [Engrave Lite](https://wordpress.org/themes/engrave-lite/), and while I have since rewritten substantial portions of my theme to make it more distinct and fully independent, remnants of Engrave's design and markup are still present.

 The InterVarsity logo apart of this theme (used as the default header image) is a registered trademark of InterVarsity Christian Fellowship/USA.